-23 General Assembly Security Council, 2017, Children and Armed Conflict, United Nations and, in some cases, sent to active front lines.26 Human Rights Watch also stated that the People's Protection Units (YPG), the largest member of the Syrian Democratic Forces in northeast Syria, has been recruiting children, including girls.27 Moreover, United Nations mentioned a disturbingly high increase in child recruitment by the YPG in 2016.
+The Commission of Inquiry (COI) on the Syrian Arab Republic continues to receive numerous presumptions of children being recruited, placed in training camps and, in some cases, sent to active front lines.
+Human Rights Watch also stated that the People's Protection Units (YPG), the largest member of the Syrian Democratic Forces in northeast Syria, has been recruiting children, including girls.
+Moreover, United Nations mentioned a disturbingly high increase in child recruitment by the YPG in 2016.
 They required that the armed group should right away demobilize children and stop recruiting children, including from families in displacement camps under their control.
-It is because International law prohibits non-state armed groups recruiting anyone under 18, and enlisting children under 15 years old is a war crime.28 f.
+It is because International law prohibits non-state armed groups recruiting anyone under 18, and enlisting children under 15 years old is a war crime.

+6.)
 Child Marriage